codepath/android_guides/Leveraging-the-GSON-Library.md

 }
 ```

-Then we simply need to register this new type adapter and this type adapter would convert the value automatically declared as a Timestamp
+Then we simply need to register this new type adapter and enable the Gson library to map any JSON value that needs to be converted into a Java Timestamp.
-value.

 ```java
 GsonBuilder gsonBuilder = new GsonBuilder();